using the arts and arts education to expand notions of who belongs on Cape Cod

 Our two branches - The Cordial Eye Artist Space, which provides performance, exhibition, and professional development opportunities for artists, and The Cordial Eye Learning Lab, which provides educational opportunities for learners of all ages- are committed to centering the voices and needs of historically-excluded communities.
 By creating programming by, for, and with these communities- which include BIPOC folks, LGBTQ+ folks, disabled folks, and folks with financial barriers to access- we seek to create a Cape Cod that is vibrant, equitable, and a place of belonging for all

-upcoming events
+Recent events

 Visiting Artist Jynx Prado will be performing in our window wednesday, april 9th, and thursday, April 10th.